About Dubai Airport

 New York City and Dubai’s flight schedules are set up similarly to New York City and Abu Dhabi’s flight schedules.
 Dubai is one of only two international airports in the world to have a daily passenger terminal landing from six different flights and six different airports in the world.
 Dubai’s flight schedule is based on the airlines’ flight schedules.

 While Dubai City Airport is accessible for arriving international flights, Dubai International Airport is far more convenient for departing international flights.
 Dubai International Airport has a flight schedule with the shortest flight radius in the world.
-With 16 daily flights out to more than six destinations, Dubai International Airport offers airlines such as Qatar Airways, Emirates, and Etihad Airways a shorter flight turnaround time and a relatively short flight route.
+Dubai International Airport, with 16 daily flights to more than six destinations, provides carriers like Qatar Airways, Emirates, and Etihad Airways with a faster flight turnaround time and a shorter flight path.
 This means more opportunities for business travel in the UAE, with shorter trips to popular destinations such as Australia, New Zealand, Singapore, Taiwan, South Africa, and the US.

 Access to Dubai International Airport